Pureblueessentialsorg/pureblueessentials.com.au/content/country/index.md

     weight: 20
     pre: icons/bootstrap/book.svg
 ---
-pure blue essentials is operated on Bunurong/Boon Wurrung Country.
+pure blue essentials is operated on Yuin Country.

 We pay our respects to the Elders, past, present and emerging of these lands and extend this respect to the people and lands throughout Australia and the world.

-We recognise all First Nations Peoples enduring relationship with Country and that here in Australia sovereignty was never ceded.
+We recognise all First Nations Peoples' enduring relationship with Country and that here in Australia sovereignty was never ceded.